 As you can see from this list, any two items can easily indicate a pattern of problematic use.
 Meeting over two items in this list is very likely to indicate the presence of alcoholism.

 As previously mentioned, drinking alcohol is very common and socially acceptable in the United States.
 In 2018, the National Survey on Drug Use and Health found that nearly 140 million Americans over the age of 12 were regularly drinking alcohol.
 About 67 million engaged in binge drinking in the last month, and over 16 million drank enough to be considered heavy drinkers.
 Binge drinking is when you drink enough to put your blood alcohol content (BAC) up to 0.08 in one session of drinking.
 In 2018, over 14 million adults of the age 18 and older reportedly had an alcohol use disorder.

 In other words, you’re not alone if you’re struggling to quit or reduce your consumption of alcohol.
 It can be difficult to do by yourself without help.

-New Method Wellness is a dual diagnosis treatment center specializing in the treatment of addiction and mental health issues.
-Dual diagnosis treatment is important for anyone suffering from both addiction and another mental health condition such as depression or anxiety.
+New Method Wellness is a dual diagnosis treatment center specializing in the treatment of addiction and behavioral health issues.
+Dual diagnosis treatment is important for anyone suffering from both addiction and another behavioral health condition such as depression or anxiety.
 Call us today to find out more about the mental effects of alcohol and how our dual diagnosis treatment programs can help.